EduTMp/Management-_system1/README.md

 #***Cover page***
+Efficiency Unleashed: Mastering System Management in the Digital Age

+![](Petronix Data - Google Sheets - Google Chrome 9_13_2023 9_40_56 PM.png)

+#***Reference Diagrams***

-This is an overview of the refernce data.The following page was developed using the following functions: Vlookup & Xlookup.
+This is an overview of the reference data.The following page was developed using the following functions: Vlookup & Xlookup.
 The above functions resulted to the following data ER diagrams.
-The Primary Keys are highlighted in red while the Foreign keys are highlighted in blue
+The Primary Keys are highlighted in red while the Foreign keys are highlighted in blue.

-![](Petronix Data - Google Sheets - Google Chrome 9_13_2023 9_40_56 PM.png)

-#***Dashboard***

-Upon completing the data cleaning and transformation process, I identified several financial trends and pinpoint the underlying reasons for the business's poor performance.
-The company was adversely affected by macroeconomic factors, namely an elevated level of inflation, the ongoing conflict in Ukraine, and the impact of the COVID-19 pandemic.
-I observed that the substantial profit margins were eroded by the soaring cost of inventory, specifically with regards to oil as the primary contributor, followed by significant price fluctuations in fuel.
-Additionally, a decline in sales trends became apparent when compared to previous years, primarily attributed to the economic shutdown preceding the onset of the COVID-19 crisis.

 ![](Petronix Data - Google Sheets - Google Chrome 6_30_2023 10_42_00 AM.png)